oschwab/dokuwiki-slack/README.md

 1. Create an Incoming Webhook on [Slack ](https://my.slack.com/services/new/incoming-webhook/)

-2. Enter the webhook into the dowkuiki-slack plugin configuration section in DokuWiki's Configuration Settings
+2. Enter the webhook into the dokuwiki-slack plugin configuration section in DokuWiki's Configuration Settings